fatma0828/TheResistance-Avalon-Telegram-Bot/README.md

 Use the /genrules command to invoke game rules message.
 Or, visit https://www.ultraboardgames.com/avalon/game-rules.php

+# Known issue(s)

+Anonymous mode for admins is not recommended for players.
+Some commands may not work as intended when the sender is an anonymous admin.

 # Commands
 /newgame - Start a new game in the current group